Pikridas/Computer-Architecture-Basics/README.md

 Copyright (c) 2021 MENELAOS PIKRIDAS.

 # Computer-Architecture-Basics
-Various scripts i made for my University assigments and my exam preparation written in Assembly.
+Various scripts i made for my University assignments and my exam preparation written in Assembly.
 The comments in the scripts are written in Greek language, some of them with Latin characters, some of them with Greek characters.